Lawyers for Uninsured and Underinsured Motorist Accidents in North Carolina

 - Hit and run accidents.
 Insurance claims for hit and run accidents depend on whether law enforcement identifies the driver.
 If the driver is found, then you may file an insurance claim with his or her provider.
 In the event the driver has no insurance, then you can file against your own uninsured policy.
 However, you can only recover compensation for your personal injuries in this kind of case.
 The insurance company will not cover the property damage.

-Suing an Uninsured Motorist in North Carolina
+Suing an Uninsured Driver in North Carolina

 The personal injury lawyers at Riddle & Brantley have experience representing victims of car accident injuries in UM/UIM claims, including claims for hit and run accidents.